Ask in plain English. No SQL required.

 Query data by chatting in plain English.
 No SQL, no dashboards.

-Conversational analytics is a way of querying data by chatting in plain English instead of writing SQL or building dashboards.
-You ask a question, the system generates and runs a verified SQL query, and returns a chart plus a written explanation.
+You ask a question in plain English, the system generates and runs a verified SQL query, and returns a chart plus a written explanation.
 Each follow-up question keeps the context of the previous turn, so you can refine results by saying "break that down by quarter" or "exclude churned accounts."
+Unlike Google's data agents (scoped to Cloud SQL and AlloyDB) or spreadsheet tools, every answer shows the verified SQL beneath it.

 Three steps: connect, ask, get a verified chart.